651784766/PSTNet/README.md

 ## :scroll: Citations

-Our work is based on Ranflt et al. Unlike them we will focus on autostereoscopic vision.
-This research is based on an 8K naked eye 3D project, and all subsequent code will be given after the corresponding patents are filed, thank you for your support!
+Our work is based on the research of Ranflt et al. Unlike them, we will focus on ceramic semantic segmentation.
+Thank you for your support!